Medically reviewed by Drugs.com. Last updated on May 20, 2019.

 Bacterial conjunctivitis: Treatment of bacterial conjunctivitis caused by susceptible isolates of the following bacteria: Aerococcus viridans, CDC coryneform group G, Haemophilus influenzae, Staphylococcus aureus, Staphylococcus epidermidis, Streptococcus mitis group, Streptococcus oralis, Streptococcus pneumoniae, Corynebacterium pseudodiphtheriticum, Corynebacterium striatum, Moraxella lacunata, Moraxella catarrhalis, Pseudomonas aeruginosa, Staphylococcus hominis, Staphylococcus lugdunensis, Staphylococcus warneri, Streptococcus salivarius.

 There are no contraindications listed in the manufacturer's labeling.

-Bacterial conjunctivitis: Children ≥1 year, Adolescents, and Adults: Ophthalmic: Instill 1 drop into affected eye(s) 3 times daily (4 to 12 hours apart) for 7 days
+Bacterial conjunctivitis: Children and Adolescents: Ophthalmic: Instill 1 drop into affected eye(s) 3 times daily (4 to 12 hours apart) for 7 days

 Ophthalmic: For topical ophthalmic use only.
 Wash hands before and after instillation.
-Shake bottle once prior to each administration.
+Invert bottle while closed and shake once prior to each administration.
 Avoid contaminating the applicator tip with affected eye(s), fingers, or other sources.